tillitis/tillitis-key1/doc/system_description/software.md

 ## Definitions

-  * Firmware - software that is part of ROM, and is currently supplied via the FPGA bit stream.
+  * Firmware - software in ROM responsible for loading applications.
+	The firmware is included as part of the FPGA bit stream.
   * Application - software supplied by the host machine, which is received, loaded, and measured by the firmware (by hashing a digest over the binary).